syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add section to the document
+//Adds section to the document

 IWSection sec = document.AddSection();

-//Add paragraph to the section
+//Adds paragraph to the section

 IWParagraph paragraph = sec.AddParagraph();

-//Load the excel file as stream
+//Loads the excel file as stream

 Stream excelStream = File.OpenRead("Excel_Template.xlsx");

-//Create and Append chart to the paragraph with excel stream as parameter
+//Creates and Appends chart to the paragraph with excel stream as parameter

 WChart chart = paragraph.AppendChart(excelStream, 1, "B2:C6", 470, 300);

-//Set chart type and title
+//Sets chart type and title

 chart.ChartType = OfficeChartType.Column_Clustered_3D;